 What Is Bring Your Own Key?

 Cloud service providers secure customer secrets and data using envelope encryption.
 This is a proven security mechanism that ensures a high level of protection of customer data using a hierarchy of encryption keys.
-Specifically, to encode data, the cloud provider platform uses Data Encryption Keys that are wrapped by a Root Key.
+Specifically, to encrypt data, the cloud provider platform uses Data Encryption Keys that are wrapped by a Root Key.
 So, to access the Data Encryption Key, a service needs access to the Root Key.
 Optionally, other intermediate keys can exist between the Data Encryption Keys and the Root Key.

 This hierarchy not only enables data protection but also aims at protecting the encryption keys.
 Encryption and decryption of data are performed by a Key Management System (KMS) that leverages this key hierarchy.
 In addition, most cloud providers use a Hardware Security Module (HSM) to store the Environment Root Key, ensuring the strongest protection.